Parmesaaan/ChoreSelector/README.md

 # ChoreSelector
 A C# script that assigns chores randomly and fairly to two roomates based on the times and difficulties of each chore.
+Created out of necessity.
 Change names of users in .cfg files.

 Next changes: